How To Find The Equation Of A Horizontal Line

 Example:

 Let's say we have two points on a horizontal line: (2, 5) and (7, 5).
 Both points share the same y-coordinate, 5.
-Therefore, the equation of this horizontal line is y = 5.
+Which means, the equation of this horizontal line is y = 5.
 This equation tells us that no matter what the x-value is, the y-value will always be 5.

 Method 2: Using the Slope-Intercept Form (y = mx + c)